• Skip to primary navigation

 • In the bowl of a stand mixer fitted with a paddle attachment cream together the shortening and the sugar until light and fluffy, about 5 minutes.

-• Meanwhile, in a separate bowl with a hand mixer or whisk, whip the egg whites until thick enough to hold stiff peaks, set aside.
+• Meanwhile, in a separate bowl with a hand mixer or whisk, whip the egg whites until thick enough to hold medium-stiff peaks, set aside.

 • Add the egg yolks to the sugar mixture, one at a time, mixing well until fully incorporated, scraping down the bowl again as necessary.
 Stir in the vanilla extract.

-• Working in three batches, add the dry ingredients and stir to combine, alternating with an addition of milk (so, it should go flour-milk-flour-milk-flour).
+• Working in two batches, add the dry ingredients and stir to combine, alternating with an addition of milk (so, it should go flour-milk-flour).
 Just before batter is completely mixed, gently fold in egg whites, being very careful not to deflate batter.

 A woman mixes the cake batter for traditional easter lamb cake by folding in egg whites.

 • Place the front end of the cake mold face side down on a baking sheet.
-Fill with all of the cake batter (it’s going to be really full, y’all).
-Place toothpicks inside the batter along the lambs ears, head, and neck for added support.
+Fill with all of the cake batter (it’s going to be really full).
+Place toothpicks inside the batter along the lamb's ears, head, and neck for added support.

 A lamb cake mold filled with batter and inserted with toothpicks for stability.